 Credit ratings represent a consolidation of the ratings provided by various outside service providers and are subject to change, which could be material.

 See the Schedule of Investment Portfolio for counterparties related to over-the-counter derivative contracts, where applicable.

-As at August 31, 2024 and 2023, the Pool had no significant investments in debt securities.
+As at February 28, 2025 and August 31, 2024, the Pool invested in debt securities with the following credit ratings: